-Where the school is over-subscribed for any year group, applications for entry in 2021/22 will be ranked in the following order:
+Where the school is over-subscribed for any year group, applications for entry in 2022-2023 will be ranked in the following order:

 - 1. Looked after and previously looked after children (see Note 1) - 2.
 Exceptional social/medical need (see Note 2) - 3.
-Siblings (See Note 3) - 4.
-Children for whom the school is the nearest to their home address (see Notes 4 & 5) - 5.
-Any other children (see Note 5)
+Children whose parent is a permanent member of staff at the school and meets either or both of the following circumstances: - a.
+The member of staff has been employed at Moss Lane School for two or more years at the time at which the application for the admission to the school is made; and/or - b.
+The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage (see Note 3) - 4.
+Children who will have at least one sibling on roll at Moss Lane School at the time of application (See Note 4) - 5.
+Children for whom the school is the nearest to their home address (see Notes 5 & 6) - 6.
+Any other children (see Note 7)